The 2023 traditional Associate Degree Nursing (ADN) application will open on 1/31/23 at 8:30 a.m. CST and will close at midnight on 2/7/23.

 The Kearney division just moved in the new Central Community College building, fall of 2017.
-The Columbus division will be undergoing construction in the next few years.
+The Columbus division completed a renovation project to the health science wing in 2022.
 The Grand Island division’s facility was opened in 2010.
 The college is supportive of ensuring that all equipment, supplies, and simulators used in the nursing program are up-to-date with technology and healthcare environment.

 The nursing program is 5 semesters in length.
-The program is offered as a 1 + 1 program meaning that a student can take the NCLEX-PN licensure exam after successful completion after 2 semesters.
+Students can take the NCLEX-PN licensure exam after successful completion after 2 semesters.
 Then continue on to complete associate degree in nursing after semesters 3 and 4 with opportunity to take NCLEX-RN.